This 5-Minute Arm Workout with Dumbbells Fits Into Any Schedule

 You'll need: A set of dumbbells (3 to 15 pounds, depending on level) and a mat (optional).

-This dumbbell arm workout for women will build muscle in your shoulders but, since you're standing, also recruit your core.
+This 5-minute arm workout for women will build muscle in your shoulders but, since you're standing, also recruit your core.
 Bonus: Try doing one arm at a time to challenge your abs even more.
-(See more tips here: How to Get Skinny Arms By Executing the Perfect Dumbell Overhead Press)
+(Related: How to Execute the Perfect Dumbbell Overhead Press)

-- Slowly lower elbows to return to start.
-Do 20 reps.
+C. Slowly lower elbows to return to start.
+That's one rep.

 Do 20 reps.

-Core strength keeps this hand weight exercise safe and more effective, so be sure to supplement this 5-minute arm workout with these top ab moves.
+Core strength helps ensure hand weight exercises are safe and effective, so be sure to supplement this 5-minute arm workout with these top ab moves as well.

 Do 20 reps.